 What insurance do you need for your life stage?

-As we’ve covered in a previous article, life insurance is designed to help protect you financially if something unexpectantly happens to your health.
+As we’ve covered in our previous article, How Life Insurance Works, life insurance is designed to help protect you financially if something unexpectedly happens to your health.
 The level of financial commitments you have may change as you get older, so it’s important to consider regularly reviewing and adjusting your level of cover if you need to.

 Here are some of the considerations at each life stage when it comes to taking out life insurance: